 Shoulder Bursitis Treatment

-Shoulder bursitis is one of the most common problems that we see as physiotherapists, and it is, unfortunately, an injury that often recurs if you return to sport or work too quickly – especially if a thorough an incomplete rehabilitation program.
+Shoulder bursitis is one of the most common problems we see as physiotherapists.
+Unfortunately, an injury often recurs if you return to sport or work too quickly, especially if you have an incomplete rehabilitation program.

 We also know that your rotator cuff provides subtle glides and slides off the ball joint on the socket to allow full shoulder movement.
 Plus, your shoulder blade (scapula) has a vital role as the main dynamically stable base plate that attaches your arm to your chest wall.

 Did you know that your arm only has one bony joint articulation where your collarbone (clavicle) attaches to the acromion (tip of the shoulder blade)?
-The rest of your attachments are muscular, which highlights the importance of retraining and strengthening of your shoulder muscles.
+The rest of your attachments are muscular, highlighting the importance of retraining and strengthening your shoulder muscles.

 Shoulder Bursitis Exercises

-In the early phase, you’ll most likely be unable to lift your arm or sleep comfortably fully.
-Pain relief is usually a very high priority for patients who are suffering from acute shoulder bursitis.
+You’ll most likely be unable to lift your arm or sleep comfortably fully in the early phase.
+Pain relief is usually a high priority for patients suffering from acute shoulder bursitis.

-Researchers have concluded that there are mostly seven stages that need to be covered to effectively relieve your bursitis pain in the short-term and then prevent your bursitis from returning in the future.
+Researchers have concluded that there are mostly seven stages that need to be covered to effectively relieve your bursitis pain in the short term and prevent your bursitis from returning in the future.
 These are:

 Phase 1 – Early Injury Protection: Pain Relief & Anti-inflammatory Tips

 Your first aim is to avoid activities and positions that squeeze or irritate your bursa.
+In most cases, you should stop doing the action or activity that provoked the shoulder pain in the first place and avoid doing anything that causes suffering within your shoulder.
 Your physiotherapist will provide you with some active rest suggestions to help you prevent pain-provoking postures and movements.
-In most cases, this means that you should stop doing the action or activity that provoked the shoulder pain in the first place and avoid doing anything that causes suffering within your shoulder.

-You may need to wear a sling or have your shoulder “sling” taping to provide pain relief.
-In some cases, it may mean that you need to sleep relatively upright or with pillow support.
+To relieve pain, you may need to wear a sling or have your shoulder “sling” taped.
+It may mean that you need to sleep relatively upright or with pillow support in some cases.
 Your physiotherapist will guide you.

 Anti-inflammatory medications (if tolerated) and natural substances, e.g. arnica, may help reduce your pain and swelling.
 However, due to the bursa being a self-contained entity with minimal blood flow, there is a theory that NSAIDs are less effective than in other inflammatory conditions.

 Most patients can tolerate paracetamol as pain-reducing medication.
-Please check with your doctor or pharmacist.
+Would you please check with your doctor or pharmacist?

 What about Cortisone Injections?

 Corticosteroid injections combined with a local anaesthetic (Hydrocortisone + Local anaesthetic = HCLA) may relieve pain and promote healing.
+The local anaesthetic can provide short-term pain relief.
 The best results occur with the injection performed under ultrasound guidance.
-The local anaesthetic can provide short-term pain relief.
-Over the next week or so, the cortisone starts to improve your medium-term pain.
+Over the next week or so, the cortisone improves your medium-term pain.

-Researchers generally find that there is excellent short-term pain relief from HCLA injection corticosteroids, but there are some potential long-term side effects, which may be less desirable.
-Unfortunately, as with most drugs, there are side effects and corticosteroids should be cautiously, especially with diabetics.
+Researchers generally find excellent short-term pain relief from HCLA injection corticosteroids, but some potential long-term side effects may be less desirable.
+Unfortunately, as with most drugs, side effects exist, and corticosteroids should be cautiously advised, especially with diabetics.
 Whether you are a suitable candidate for a corticosteroid injection should be discussed with your doctor.
 Diabetes and other general health issues can limit its safe use.

 Phase 2: Regain Full Range of Motion

-If you protect your injured rotator cuff structures appropriately, the injured tissues will heal.
-Inflamed structures, e.g. (tendonitis, bursitis) will settle when protected from additional damage.
+IProtectingyour injured rotator cuff structures appropriately will heal the injured tissues and inflammed systems, e.g. (tendonitis and bursitis), which will settle when protected from additional damage.

-Symptoms related to shoulder bursitis may take several weeks to improve while we await Mother Nature to work her wonders.
+Symptoms of shoulder bursitis may take several weeks to improve while we await Mother Nature to work her wonders.
 During this time, it is essential to create an environment that allows you to return to regular use quickly and prevent a recurrence.

 In some cases, you may also have developed short or long-term protective tightness of your shoulder joint capsule (usually posterior) and some compensatory muscles.
 These structures need stretching to allow normal movement.
 Your physiotherapist can assess your limitations and prescribe the appropriate treatment.

-Signs that you have full soft tissue extensibility includes being able to move your shoulder through a full range of motion.
-In the early stage, this may need to be passively (by someone else), e.g. your physiotherapist.
+Signs that have full soft tissue extensibility include moving your shoulder through a full range of motion.
 As you improve, you will be able to do this under your muscle power.
+This may need to be done passively (by someone else) in the early stage, e.g. your physiotherapist.